Why do hackers hack websites?

 An average small or medium sized business doesn’t need to worry about hacking attempts which these companies have to deal with, but do need to worry about hacks which happen regularly to any average website.

-Most of the websites are attacked for not trying to steal the user data, but because they - the hackers - would like to use the website for
+Most of the websites are attacked not for trying to steal the users' data, but because they - the hackers - would like to use the website for

 Hunting for power resource is not a beneficial business for a ‘human’... hence there are software and automations to complete the job.
 These small, automated scripts - called ‘robots’ - are crawling the web, searching for vulnerable websites.